RosaHornero/seq_nms_lab2/README.md

 `$ cd seq_nms`

-3) We create the environment.
+3) Create the environment.
 Two ways 'automatically' or 'manually'.

    3.1 Automatically.
-We modify the script `Yolo_env.yml`, putting the name of the environment that we want in the first line and we change in the last line the prefix with the address where we will save the environment.
+Modify the script `Yolo_env.yml`, putting the name of the environment that you want in the first line and change in the last line the prefix with the address where you will save the environment.
 Then run the following command in the terminal:

      `$ conda env create -f Yolo_env.yml`